 During the year 2018-19 a total of 21 projects with an amount of र9.30 crore has been committed out of which an amount of र 1.02 crore has been releasedto various agencies for implementation of socially beneficial proposals.
 In line with thethrust areas of HUDCO's CSR Policy some of the key sectors funded during the year weresanitation education social welfare forest & environment and rural development.During the year HUDCO has also committed support for construction of houses for thefamilies who were severely affected by floods in Kerala.
 Further an amount of र 3.56crore has been released for the 12 ongoing projects sanctioned in the previous years.

 11. Awards and Accolades

-I am delighted to convey that during the year HUDCO has received several awards inrecognition of its services in various fields like:
+I am delighted to convey that during the year HUDCO has receivedseveral awards & accolades in recognition of its services: -

 12. Corporate Governance

 Corporate Governance deals with determining ways to take effectivestrategic decisions.
 HUDCO is fully committed in promoting and establishing a fairtransparent and ethical system of Corporate Governance.
 HUDCO ensures transparency in allits operations with special emphasis on financial prudence accountability and ensuringcustomers/stake-holder's satisfaction.

 Government of India has taken several initiatives to boost affordablehousing and to revitalise the Urban Sector.
 HUDCO has potential to participate in theGovernment programmes in terms of lending as well as fee-based/consultancy income.Government is expected to invest huge amount in the infrastructure sector mainly inhighways renewable energy and urban transport.
 The Government has given a push toconnectivity through industrial corridors dedicated-freight corridors Bhartamala andSagarmala projects Jal Marg Vikas and UDAN Schemes.